Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

-For the decision forests, we choose the number of estimators in $[50, 100]$.
+For the decision forests, we choose the number of estimators in $\{50, 100\}$.
 For the baselines, we train the same model with the same hyperparameters on the whole dataset.
+We present the results for the forests in \cref{tab:decision_forests} and \cref{tab:decision_forests_validation_loss}.

-The results for the decision trees can be found in \cref{tab:decision_trees}.
+The results for the decision trees can be found in \cref{tab:decision_trees} and \cref{tab:decision_trees_validation_loss}.
 Using only P2L to train the trees leads to underfitted trees, as the model is not complex enough to use only a few datapoints to train a complete model.

-When computing the bounds, we need to bound the loss, as the RMSE is not bounded.
-However, the regression trees cannot predict a value bigger (respectively smaller) than the biggest (respectively smallest) target value found in the dataset.
-Thus, the loss is bounded by the biggest and smallest target values found in the dataset $S$.
-To compute the $\kl$ bound, we add an assumption on the data-generating distribution $\calD$, which is that the target values of $\calD$ are bounded by :
+When computing the generalization bounds, we need to assume that the loss is bounded (for the kl bound) or sub-gaussian (for the linear bound).

+Note that the RMSE is not bounded.
+However, the regression trees cannot predict a value greater (respectively lower) than the highest (respectively lowest) target value found in the training dataset.
+To compute the $\kl$ bound, we work under the assumption that the target space $\calY$ is such that